murilonts-code/weather/README.md

-some node modules will be needed to the project work properly, this is a react weather app with typescript, here you will find some functions and examples that may help you in the future
+Some node modules will be needed to the project work properly,this is a react weather app with typescript, here you will find some functions and examples that may help you in the future

+Here you will need the npx create-react-app my-app - typescript template to create a typescript project, so once created, you can replace all created files (except node modules) and replace with git files

 # Getting Started with Create React App